12 Weirdest Things To Do In Berlin

 Berlin’s colorful history also extends to the tunnels of the subway.
 Take the BVG tour for a two-hour closer look.
 You’re not just sitting in a regular BVG U-bahn of course.
 It’s an open-air experience, in a convertible train car, whizzing you through the tunnels below the city.
 And yes, helmets are provided!

-At the moment, the tour mostly runs in German but there will be English tours later this summer (2024).
+At the moment, the tour mostly runs in German, but there will be English tours added in the future.
 No walk-ins!
 Book your spot ahead.

 Crazy Things To Do In Berlin, Germany